Cogent’s been producing it’s best work ever lately and here’s some of the reasons why.

 I’m here to tell anyone who’s still reading that we’re trying and I’m glad to say that things are changing.
 We’re putting a lot of effort into building and maintaining the conditions suitable for the growth of diverse and inclusive teams we want to have in our company.
 Although it’s working more slowly than we collectively imagined, it’s working.

-I don’t have scientific evidence or quantitative data to prove all of my points, so here’s just some anecdotal things I’ve noticed that have changed in my perception of Cogent over four years.
+I don’t have scientific evidence or quantitative data to prove all of my points, so here’s just some anecdotal things I’ve noticed that have changed in my perception of Cogent over my time.
 Although it’s hard to separate all the factors that influence culture, I think that these are specifically down to more women being present in the workplace.

 It’s warmer.
 And no, I don’t mean temperature.

 Warmer?
 Yeah, I know what you’re thinking.
 A stereotype to kick it off huh?
 Well, I warned that this was not going to be scientific but stick with this, it’ll be worth it.
 See, what I mean is that the office is just a friendlier place to be.
 Here’s just one example: take mornings at Cogent — that moment when you walk in to the office for the first time?